deepset-ai/haystack/docs/_src/api/api/summarizer.md

 **Returns**:

-List of Documents, where Document.text contains the summarization and Document.meta["context"] the original, not summarized text
+List of Documents, where Document.content contains the summarization and Document.meta["context"] the original, not summarized text

 <a id="transformers"></a>